Hackers

 Security testing firm Checkmarx then discovered that this request to repeat or ask another question can be muted, so the user doesn't hear it, and the time Alexa spends listening for a reply can be made indefinitely long.
 The device's blue light remains lit while it is listening, but someone who is talking to an Alexa product is unlikely to be constantly looking at it, especially if they think the conversation has ended.

-Amazon is on a mission to put Alexa in every room of our homes, with the Echo speaker intended for kitchens and lounges, while the compact Echo Spot (which also has a screens and camera) is designed for the bedside table and the entry-level Echo Dot is intended to be placed anywhere.
+Amazon is on a mission to put Alexa in every room of our homes.
+The Echo speaker is intended for kitchens and lounges, while the compact Echo Spot (which also has a screen and camera) is designed for the bedside table.
+The entry-level Echo Dot is intended to be placed anywhere.
 Various car manufacturers are also working on bringing Alexa to their vehicle infotainment systems.

 Regarding how long Alexa could be programmed to eavesdrop for, Amit Ashbel, director of product marketing at Checkmarx, told Cnet: "As far as we could tell, there was no limit.
 As long as you don't tell it to stop [listening], it wouldn't."

-The rogue calculator skill was created by the researchers and only used on themselves to test the flaw, but until Amazon fixed it, it could theoretically have been exploited by less well-meaning developers.
-The issue, Checkmarx says, was been resolved since April 10, after the company privately made Amazon aware of it.
+The researchers created the rogue calculator skill and only used it on themselves to test the flaw, but until Amazon fixed it, it could theoretically have been exploited by less well-meaning developers.
+Checkmarx says the issue has been resolved since April 10, after the company privately made Amazon aware of it.

 Amazon said: "Customer trust is important to us and we take security and privacy seriously.
 We have put mitigations in place for detecting this type of skill behavior and reject or suppress those skills when we do."

-Google had to quickly remove a feature from its rival Home Mini smart speaker, after it was found the microphone could be triggered by the slightest movement nearby.
-This flaw caused the review unit borrowed by a journalist to record almost constantly until they discovered the flaw.
+Google had to quickly remove a feature from its rival Home Mini smart speaker.
+After it was found that the microphone could be triggered by the slightest movement nearby, This flaw caused the review unit borrowed by a journalist to record almost constantly until they discovered the flaw.
 The fault feature, where the device could be told to listen with a press, was immediately removed from all Home Mini speakers worldwide.

 And don't forget to visitThe GearBrain see what other connected devices work with Google Home or Amazon Alexa enabled device.